ksvc/ks265codec/README.md

 which specifies output yuv file.

 -threads [threadnum]
-which specifies how many threads are used for decoding process.
+which specifies how many threads are used for decoding process. same as encoder